Kurt Weill biography

 A couple of weeks ago I wrote about The Young Kurt Weill in Dessau, describing Weill's well-connected, generally privileged upbringing and a year of struggle at nineteen when his father lost his position as an Orthodox Jewish cantor amidst the poverty and starvation that afflicted Germany after losing the First World War.
 Chronologically, the latter part of that story dovetails with Weill's student years in Berlin.

 Berlin suited Weill; the Staatliche Hochschule not so much.
 Besides his musical studies, he attended classes at the University of Berlin, including a philosophy course under the great neo-Kantian Ernst Cassirer, who was just then finishing writing The Problem of Knowledge, which I would read some five decades later while studying under Elisabeth Young-Bruehl.
 But he found the Hochschule too musically conservative, too focused on technical issues like counterpoint.
-He was happy with his professor for his composition classes, the composer Engelbert Humperdinck, now remembered mainly for his 1893 opera Hänsel und Gretel and for having his name stolen as a stage name by one Arnold Dorsey, who had hit singles in the 1960s with "Release Me" and "Les Bicyclettes de Belsize".
+He was at least initially happy with his professor for his composition classes, the composer Engelbert Humperdinck, now remembered mainly for his 1893 opera Hänsel und Gretel and for having his name stolen as a stage name by one Arnold Dorsey, who had hit singles in the 1960s with "Release Me" and "Les Bicyclettes de Belsize".
 Humperdinck was something of an innovator himself, the first composer to use Sprechgesang, about halfway between Sprechstimme (rhythmic but atonal) and ordinary singing.
 Cribbing from Wikipedia, in Sprechgesang: "pitches are sung, but the articulation is rapid and loose like speech."
+[According to Stephen Hinton, however, the two must have had some sort of falling out, because in the 1930s in France Weill referred to having a "personal antipathy" toward Humperdinck.]

 [If I may be allowed to digress: Kurt Weill has also had his name more or less stolen a few times: graphic novelist Alan Moore sometimes wrote under the pseudonym "Curt Vile" and a character in Todd Haynes file Velevet Goldmine was named "Curt Wild," an amalgam of Weill's name with "Oscar Wilde."
 To complicate the picture, present-day American musician Kurt Vile comes by his name entirely honestly: it is his real birthname.
 Oh, and to digress from my digression: Kurt Weill wasn't actually Kurt Weill's birthname.
 He was actually originally "Curt," and changed it as an adolescent because it was more… well, it would be anachronistic to say metal, but Wagnerian will do.
 Also (digressing, digressing, digressing), Bertolt Brecht's name originally had the more conventional spelling of "Berthold".
 Take that, Kris[t] Noveselic.]